d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 4. How could coins be used to create a simulation of what should happen if everyone in the class was just guessing?
 \rgs
+\rgs

 5. How can we use the simulation to determine which of the two possibilities is more believable?
 \rgs
+\rgs

-6. What decision should be made at the $\alpha = 0.05$ level?
+6. What decision should be made at an $\alpha = 0.05$ significance level?
 Justify your answer.
 \rgs

 7. Are the results in this example statistically significant?
 Justify your answer.